StyraInc/regal/README.md

 rule to ignore.
 Multiple rules may be added to the same ignore directive, separated by commas.

-Note that at this point in time, Regal only considers the line following the ignore directive, i.e. it does not ignore entire blocks of code (like rules, or even packages).
+Note that at this point in time, Regal only considers the line following the ignore directive, i.e. it does not ignore entire blocks of code (like rules, functions or even packages).
 See [configuration](#configuration) if you want to ignore certain rules altogether.

 ## Resources